 but it returns empty string if it’s unregistered.
 Useful

-to use within string interpolation, e.g. #"gosh ~(cf$'GOSHFLAGS)"
+to use within string interpolation, e.g. #"gosh ~(cf$'GOSHFLAGS)".

 {gauche.configure} Check if a named executable program exists in search paths, and if it exists, sets the substitution parameter sym to the name of the found program.
 The name to search is specified by prog-or-progs, which is either a string or a list of strings.

-The difference of cf-check-prog
+The difference of cf-check-prog and cf-path-prog is that

-uses the basename of the found program, while
+cf-check-prog uses the basename of the found program, while

-uses its full path.
+cf-path-prog uses its full path.
 These corresponds to

-AC_PATH_PROG
+AC_PATH_PROG and AC_PATH_PROGS.

 For example, the following

-feature test searches either one of cc
+feature test searches either one of cc, gcc, tcc

-and sets the substitution parameter MY_CC
+or pcc in PATH and sets the substitution parameter MY_CC

 to the name of the found one.